 Feedstock Flexibility

-The key to delivering reliable, ratable biodiesel to meet demand.
+Keys to delivering reliable, ratable biodiesel.

 3. Lower carbon intensity.
 That’s a big deal in states like California, where the Low Carbon Fuel Standard (LCFS) requires the reduction of the carbon intensity of transportation fuels.1 This can be achieved through the increased use of inedible feedstocks to produce biodiesel.